Lorne Richmond likes to resist authority, especially when he thinks workers are not getting a fair shake.

-Lorne has also acted on behalf of clients in public interest litigation and, in particular, was co-counsel in the court applications that successfully halted the privatization of Hydro One.
+From time to time, Lorne acts on behalf of clients in public interest litigation.
+Most significantly, he was co-counsel in the 2002 court proceedings that successfully halted the privatization of Hydro One.

-A graduate of the University of Toronto, Lorne has repeatedly been recognized as a leading labour relations lawyer and as a leading construction labour relations lawyer in annual peer surveys, including the Canadian Legal Lexpert Directory and Best Lawyers.
-He has also served on the Practice Advisory Committee of the Ontario Labour Relations Board.
+Lorne has repeatedly been recognized by his peers as a leading construction labour relations lawyer, including in the Canadian Legal Lexpert Directory and Best Lawyers.
+A founding member of the Canadian Association of Labour Lawyers, Lorne also served on the Practice Advisory Committee of the Ontario Labour Relations Board for a number of years.
+In November 2017, he will be made a Fellow of the College of Labor and Employment Lawyers.

 - CUPE Local 2974.1 v.
 Ministry of Health and Long-Term Care, Land Ambulance Programs